 Streaming will never compare to seeing a soccer match in Italy in person.
 But it is awesome that I can watch every single Serie A, Champions League, and Europa League match LIVE and without much fuss thanks to Paramount Plus.

 I was happy to subscribe to Paramount+ because, in the past, I had always scrambled to find Italian league soccer games on TV outside of Italy.
 ESPN satisfied that itch for a couple of years, but it wasn’t guaranteed that every Serie A match would be on every week.
-I was also keen to sign up for the Paramount+ service because they carry Champions League and Europa League matches.

-There was never any doubt that I would subscribe to Paramount+.
+To be sure, there was never any doubt that I would subscribe to Paramount+.
 And here are some of the reasons I’m happy I did:

 - Carries LIVE Serie A matches — all 380 of them!

 - Streams all Champions League and Europa League matches.

 - Also carries a lot of other live soccer, including Brazil’s Série A League (Brasileirão), CONCACAF qualifiers, the NWSL, and the Women’s Champions League.